-Which fitness trackers have the best battery life
+Which Fitness Trackers have the Best Battery Life?

 We have an activity tracker that permanently shows your steps/time/goal, with little to no user interaction required ... the accuracy of the distance tracking and the ability to log training sessions ... make this a great choice for moderate trainers, gym bunnies ... and those who wish to keep general tabs on their daily activity levels.

-The Vívofit is available in black, purple, red, and slate.
+Ranging in price between $80 and $130 (depending on your color choice), the Vívofit is available in purple, red, and slate (blue and green are sold out).
 It's tracker is also removable, so you can replace the silicon band with something more stylish, if you prefer.

 Withings Activité Pop